code-switching/code-switching.github.io/2021/index.md

 <h5 class="subtitle" id="rising-stars-track"><a href="#rising-stars-track" class="text-primary-red">*NEW* Rising Stars Track *NEW*</a></h5>
 <p>
 We also invite non-archival one page abstracts of recently published work highlighting the CSW research by young researchers or early career investigators.
 The goal is to help increase the visibility of PhD students, Postdocs and early career investigators (loosely defined) working in the space of language technology for CSW.
+Please note that you should use the anonymized template for submission.
 </p>

 <div class="invited-speakers">